oxagast/ansvif/README.md

 ```
 $ gcc faulty.c -o faulty
 ```
-You can also simply run `make test`.
+You can also simply run `make check`.

 **Useage:**